 Ecuador Finca La Papaya

-This is a coffee from Ecuador that we offered last season and we were able to acquire once again.
-Finca La Papaya is located in the Saraguro region of Southern Ecuador which was directly sourced by Willoughby's owner, Barry Levine, this past fall.
-Ecuador is a new coffee origin for us.
-It's a country with great location and elevation, profound traits for growing quality coffee.
-Located directly on the equator (ecuador in spanish, right?) it is sandwiched between Colombia to its north and east, of which it was formerly part of, and Peru to its south and east.
-Its west side is on the Pacific.
-Their are two primary growing regions, one to the north of the capital Quito and the other Loja Province in the south near Peru.
-Both areas have particularly high elevations with some farms over 2000 meters and even up to 2300 meters, about the highest grown coffee on earth.
-You can only grow coffee over this altitudeon the equator and even there exists the potential for frost on the coolest of evenings.
+We have offered this lovely coffee from Ecuador in the past, and are happy to be able to do so again.
+Finca La Papaya is located in the Saraguro region of Southern Ecuador which was directly sourced by Willoughby's owner, Barry Levine.
+Ecuador is a relatively new coffee origin for us; it's a country with great location and elevation, which are significant traits for growing quality coffee.
+Located directly on the equator (ecuador in spanish!), and sandwiched between Colombia to the north and Peru to its south and east.
+There are two primary growing regions: north of the capital, Quito, and Loja Province in the south.
+Both areas have particularly high elevations, with some farms planting up to 2300 meters; it is about the highest grown coffee on earth.
+You can only grow coffee at this altitude on the equator, and even there exists the potential for frost on the coolest of evenings.

 - Farm: Finca La Papaya

 - Varietal: Typica